How Aerosmith Came Roaring Back With ‘Permanent Vacation’

-Bassist Tom Hamilton tells BraveWords that the album's anniversary makes him "look back to the times when we recorded it, how much fun it was to record it and how exciting it was to realize that we really had a collection of good songs."
+Bassist Tom Hamilton argued years later that this album's anniversary makes him "look back to the times when we recorded it, how much fun it was to record it and how exciting it was to realize that we really had a collection of good songs."

-Aerosmith got an unexpected second chance at regaining their place in the spotlight when Tyler and Perry's collaboration with rap group Run D.M.C. on a re-recording of the group’s classic hit ‘Walk This Way’ became a smash hit.
+Aerosmith got an unexpected second chance at regaining their place in the spotlight when Tyler and Perry's collaboration with rap group Run-D.M.C. on a popular re-recording of Aerosmith's classic hit "Walk This Way."
 The band decided it was finally time to stare down their problems once and for all, with all five members successfully cleaning up over the next year.

 "We crawled out from under our problems and got in touch with ourselves," Whitford said in Aerosmith: The Ultimate Illustrated History of Boston's Bad Boys.
 "It was a wonderful experience because, after all that abuse, you go dead inside.
 You go dead musically, too."